garmede/garmede/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Mobile Game Dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Graphics API

 <!--
 **garmede/garmede** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.